pranavmahabs/bindcompare/README.rst

 .. image:: ./docs/images/schematic.png
    :align: center
    :width: 400

+To start, optionally run `bindexplore`_ to find candidate co-regulators.
+Then, you can choose two candidate coregulators and run `bindcompare`_ to explore co-regulatory activities between the protein-binding datasets given.
+Finally, you can look into downstream analysis using ``comparexp`` or gene ontology/motif analysis.

 As aforementioned, ``bindcompare`` and ``comparexp`` can be run through a tkinter GUI interface.
 All of the commands can be run from the command line.
 This includes